-This course is the second course of undergraduate level calculus focused on conceptual understanding and technical competence developing in evaluating definite and indefinite integrals along with its applications in various fields.
-Topics covered in this course are: Fundamental Theorem of Calculus, Definite and Indefinite Integrals, Substitution Rule, Integration by Parts, Integration of Rational Functions by Partial Fractions, Improper Integrals, Strategy for Performing Integration, and Applications of Integration in Different Disciplines.
-The students enrolling in this course are recommended to have high school Pre-Calculus training with fundamental knowledge of algebra operations and differentiations.
+This is the second undergraduate level calculus course focused on conceptual understanding and technical competence through evaluating definite and indefinite integrals along with its applications in various fields.
+Topics covered in this course are: Fundamental Theorem of Calculus, Definite and Indefinite Integrals, Substitution Rule, Integration by Parts, Integration of Rational Functions by Partial Fractions, Improper Integrals, Strategies for Performing Integration, and Applications of Integration in Different Disciplines.
+Students enrolling in this course are recommended to have high school Pre-Calculus training with fundamental knowledge of algebra operations and basic differentiations.
+Prerequisite: MATH200